 In 1999, Nippon TV, one of Japan’s biggest TV channels, received a letter from an anonymous person about Inunaki Village in the Fukuoka Prefecture all the way south in Japan.
 The anonymous letter was titled “The Village in Japan That Isn’t Part of Japan” and urged the TV channel to visit the place.
 In the letter it told about the legend about a couple that once went there, but never came back.

-The Inunaki Village (犬鳴村) means the Howling village and is an urban legend that dates back to the 1990s.
-It is supposedly a forgotten village in Fukuoka Prefecture by the Mount Inunaki mountain pass and is easily missed as the path to the village is along a narrow path.
+The Inunaki Village is supposedly a forgotten village in Fukuoka Prefecture by the Mount Inunaki mountain pass and is easily missed as the path to the village is along a narrow path.
 And according to the mysterious letter to Nippon TV, the legend goes like this:

 Sometimes in the early 1970s, a young couple was making their way to Hisayama on the other side of the mountain when the car engine broke down.
 They left their car and headed up to the forest to see if they found someone that could help.
 They passed a handwritten sign on the way that read “The Japanese constitution is not in effect past here.”

 Eventually they reached a village, but when they walked through it it seemed abandoned.
 But as they walked among the abandoned village with the dark windows they saw a man and approached them.
 Something that they really shouldn’t have.
-In what is explaines as being a “crazy old man” he came to them and welcomed them to Inunaki village before he murdered them with a sickle.
+In what is explained as being a “crazy old man” he came to them and welcomed them to Inunaki village before he murdered them with a sickle.

 The Urban Legend of Inunaki Village